alshedivat/al-folio/_pages/about.md

 * Fleshing out ideas for more academic communities like Monsoon Math.

 **What do I want to learn about in the future?**
-1. Causality and its interaction with sequential decision making and RL.
+* Causality and its interaction with sequential decision making and RL.
+* Geometric and topological insights for data analysis and machine learning (for example, non-positive curvature representation learning).
-2. Natural Language Processing.
+* Natural Language Processing.
-3. Using insights from machine learning for biology.
+* Using insights from machine learning for biology.
 In a specific example, learning a hierarchical or causal structure from genomics data.
-4. Geometric and topological insights for data analysis and machine learning (for example, non-positive curvature representation learning).
-5. Algorithmic fairness.
+* Algorithmic fairness.

 **Collaborators and mentors:**
-This list is highly incomplete and unordered, but I have greatly benefitted from interacting with and learning from the following amazing people: Prof. Alex Wright, Prof. Siddhartha Gadgil, Prof. Subhojoy Gupta, Prof. Stefan Friedl, Jose Pedro Quintanilha, Miraya Poddar-Agrawal, Julian D'Costa, Abishek Rajan.
+This list is highly incomplete and unordered, but I have greatly benefitted from interacting with and learning from the following amazing people - Prof. Alex Wright, Prof. Siddhartha Gadgil, Prof. Subhojoy Gupta, Prof. Stefan Friedl, Jose Pedro Quintanilha, Miraya Poddar-Agrawal, Julian D'Costa, Abishek Rajan.